EU Pay Transparency Directive Italy: A Compliance Guide

 Italy's existing regime exceeds the EU Directive minimum in a few respects:

 Mandatory salary range in job adverts.
 The EU Directive permits various means of providing salary information.
-Italy is reportedly opting for the strictest approach.
+Italy is opting for the strictest approach.
 The salary range must appear in the job notice itself.

 Existing biennial Personnel Situation Report retained.
 The Personnel Situation Report (Rapporto sulla Situazione del Personale) already requires employers with 50 or more employees to file a comprehensive biennial report on workforce composition, including gender breakdown.
 This sits below the EU Directive's 100-employee minimum and continues to operate alongside the new obligations.